stacks-network/docs/src/pages/write-smart-contracts/counter-tutorial.md

 For this tutorial, you should have a local installation of Clarinet.
 Refer to [Installing Clarinet][] for instructions on how to set up your local environment.
 You should also have a text editor or IDE to edit the Clarity smart contract.

+If you are using Visual Studio Code, you may want to install the [Clarity Visual Studio Code plugin][].

 ### Optional prerequisites

 While this tutorial primarily focuses on local smart contract development, you may wish to deploy your contract to